 Dimensional Weight Calculation: 4,320/166 = 26 pounds

-In this first example, because it is a domestic shipment, we multiply the total cubic size in inches by 166.
+In this first example, because it is a domestic shipment, we divide the total cubic size in inches by 166.
 In doing so, we find out that the dimensional weight is 26 pounds, which is greater than the actual weight.

 However, because the package is being shipped via ground service and is less than 5,184 cubic inches, the dimensional weight is not applied.
 So in this case, the actual weight of 21 lbs. becomes the billable weight.